-10. Section 17(g) is intended to allow a court in State A (the state adopting the RUAA) to give effect to a subpoena or any discovery-related order issued by an arbitrator in an arbitration proceeding in State B without the need for the party who has received the subpoena first to go to a court in State B to receive an enforceable order.
-This procedure would eliminate duplicative court proceedings in both State A and State B before a witness or record or other evidence can be produced for the arbitration proceeding in State B. The court in State A would have the authority to determine whether and, if so, under what appropriate conditions the subpoena or discovery-related orders should be enforced.
+10. Section 17(g) is intended to allow a court in State A (the State adopting the RUAA) to give effect to a subpoena or any discovery-related order issued by an arbitrator in an arbitration proceeding in State B without the need for the party who has received the subpoena first to go to a court in State B to receive an enforceable order.
+This procedure would eliminate duplicative court proceedings in both State A and State B before a witness or record or other evidence can be produced for the arbitration proceeding in State B. The court in State A would have the authority to determine whether and, if so, under what appropriate conditions the subpoena or discovery-related orders should be enforced against a resident in State A. The statute directs the court, similar to the language in 17(b) and (c), to allow enforce subpoenas and discovery-related orders to "make the arbitration proceeding fair, expeditious, and cost effective."
 The last sentence of 17(g) requires that the subpoena be served and enforced under the laws of a civil action in State A where the request to enforce the subpoena is being made.